‘What’s past is prologue, what to come in your and my discharge’. Shakespeare, The Tempest.

 In Kaname Akamatsu’s economic concept called the ‘flying geese paradigm’ based on Southeast Asia’s collective development, countries advance in a ‘V’ geese formation; a bit like Team Rwanda Cycling, if you will… The idea is that the front runner takes the wind in the face for a while, as teammates conserve their energy, then rotates to let another runner take his place while he is transported by collective efforts.

 Japan, in this case developed first, then focused on creating the technology while it moved the production of commoditized goods to its neighbors; South Korea, Taiwan, Singapore and Hong Kong and enabled them to catch up.
-Then after they had developed too, they moved the role to Indonesia, Thailand and Malaysia, whom also developed and now that role has been given the rear guard in the geese formation, which is China, Vietnam, Philippines, etc. This is how Southeast Asia has been able to catch up, and in some cases surpass European economies.
+Then after they had developed too, they moved the role to Indonesia, Thailand and Malaysia, whom also developed and now that role has been given the rear guard in the geese formation, which is China, Vietnam, Philippines, etc. This is how Southeast Asia has been able to catch up, and in some cases surpass Western economies.

 But in the case of our Great Lakes Region, we are led by shortsighted parvenus; leaders who sing Pan-Africanism daily, but do all to undermine fellow Africans.
 Leaders who see their neighbor’s efforts and little successes as an indictment to their internal and personal shortcomings.